Jonathan Schofield Manchester Tours

 Unfortunately it was the volunteer Manchester and Salford Yeomanry who reacted first.
 Moving into a crowd of around more than 60,000 the Yeomanry became separated from each other, panicked and started to lash out with their sabres.
 Finally the regular soldiers, the 15th Hussars, led by Lieutenant Colonel Guy L’Estrange, arrived and within 15 minutes the field was clear.

-Fifteen people died on the day and more than 600 were injured.
-One man survived because he’d put his lunch, a large lump of Lancashire cheese, under his hat and when the sabre fell it stuck in the cheese.
+Eighteen people died as a result of the action taken and more than 600 were injured.
 The event was nicknamed Peterloo through its location at St Peter’s Field in Manchester and because participants on both sides had fought at the Battle of Waterloo four years earlier.

 The immediate effect was further government repression but the long-term influence was one of disenchantment with the existing electoral system, a key step towards modern democracy had been taken.
 Shortly after the event, Percy Bysshe Shelley wrote the Masque of Anarchy about the massacre with the famous final lines: ‘Rise, like lions after slumber, In unvanquishable number!
 Shake your chains to earth like dew, Which in sleep had fallen on you: Ye are many—they are few!’